davidlday/uebersicht-theming/README.md

 ## How To Create a Widget

-Gory details on why come later.
 Here's how to make this happen.

 ### Package Structure

-The sample assumes the widget is called ```<widget-name>.widget```, and that your repo follows this structure:
+The document assumes the widget is called ```<widget-name>.widget```, and that your repo follows this structure:

 ```
 <reponame>/